 Included with this letter you will find a simple audit for all schools to fill in developed by The School Food Project team for Norfolk.
 Please help us to create an accurate baseline by filling this in regardless of who provides your meals.
 When you have completed the audit, please return to Louise Flynn, Transforming School Food Administrator.
 (Her contact details are on the audit form.)
-Please return the completed audit by the end of term.
+Please return the completed audit by July 14th.